Nikojoel/Gizmo/README.md

     - will swith the voted status if used again by user

 - #### USER
-  - GET /user
-    - Gets all users

   - GET /user/id
     - Gets one user
   - POST /user
     - Add a user to db
   - POST /user/profile
     - get the profile for logged in user
+  - PUT /user/id
+    - ban user
+- #### ADMIN
+  - POST /admin
+    - gets admin portal html page